Skip to Main Content

 To achieve this goal, it is necessary to advance battery thermal management systems, which control a system’s operating temperature by providing effective cooling or heating.

-In response to this challenge, Jule’s partnership with U of T Engineering expanded in 2018 to include Professor Cristina Amon (MIE) and Dr. Carlos Da Silva
+In response to this challenge, Jule’s partnership with U of T Engineering expanded in 2018 to include Professor Cristina Amon (MIE) and Carlos Da Silva

 Amon and Da Silva are leading researchers at the Advanced Thermofluids Optimization, Modelling and Simulation (ATOMS) laboratory, advancing Jule’s technology on thermal management of batteries and power electronics.